FedericoPecora/coordination_oru/README.md

 * Federico Pecora, Marcello Cirillo, Dimitar Dimitrov, <a href="http://ieeexplore.ieee.org/abstract/document/6385862/">On Mission-Dependent Coordination of Multiple Vehicles under Spatial and Temporal Constraints</a>, IEEE/RSJ International Conference on Intelligent Robots and Systems (2012), pp. 5262-5269.

 In short, a trajectory envelope is a set of spatio-temporal constraints on a robot's trajectory.
 A trajectory envelope spans over a _path_, which is a sequence of _poses_ ```<p1, ... pn>```.
-In the current implementation, the spatial constraints defining a trajectory enevlope are computed as the sweep of the robot's footprint over the path.
+In the current implementation, the spatial constraints defining a trajectory envelope are computed as the sweep of the robot's footprint over the path.

 ## Tutorial
 The approach is discussed in detail in the tutorial on _Integrated Motion Planning, Coordination and Control for Fleets of Mobile Robots_, given at the <a href="http://icaps18.icaps-conference.org/tutorials/">2018 International Conference on Automated Planning and Scheduling (ICAPS)</a> by F. Pecora and M. Mansouri.
 Slides and source code of the tutorial are available <a href="https://gitsvn-nt.oru.se/fopa/coordination-tutorial-src-ICAPS-2018">here</a>.